 These are my top 10 indoor activities for kids that I’ve done when my kids were toddlers.
 Since its winter time, I’ve got to have a handful of these up my sleeve.

 Indoor activities are great to have on hand for any age this time of year.
-But toddlers seem to especially get antsy and need some extra hands on attention.
+But toddlers especially seem to get antsy and need some extra hands-on attention.

 Every one of these activities is easy to do, easy to set up, and uses materials that you should already have on hand (they’re all pretty common items).
 And if you don’t have the items, I’m listing a bunch of other options you could do instead!

 Do you have favorite indoor activities for toddlers?

 My top 10 indoor activities for toddlers:

 - Get out the cardboard boxes and create!
 Let the imaginations flow.
 A box can be anything: a train, ramps for cars, an airplane, a house.

 - Tape up the doorway and throw some newspapers (or cotton balls!) at it to see if you can stick them.
 A great indoor activity for gross motor practice!

 - Shaving cream is a wonderful indoor sensory activity that toddlers love.
 Squirt some on a pan and just let them have fun.
 Add food coloring if you like.
 You might want to put them in an old shirt and maybe put a towel down, too.
 It does get messy (You can keep messy play clean too, I’ve got 10 ways!)

 - Bowl indoors!
 Grab one of the kids’ balls.
 Set up a few items for pins.
 Lots of things will work for these, pop bottles, paper towel tube, or toilet paper works too!